Hallucination Score: Towards Mitigating Hallucinations in Generative Image Super-Resolution

-We provide the complete prompt, which we abbreviate in Fig.~\ref{fig:prompt} and use in conjunction with GPT-4o-2024-08-06 model in Fig.~\ref{fig:promptfull}.
+We provide the complete prompt, which we abbreviate in Fig.~\ref{fig:prompt} and use in conjunction with the GPT-4o-2024-08-06 model, in Fig.~\ref{fig:promptfull}.
 Moreover, we investigate the stability of HS scores generated by MLLM across multiple runs.
-Specifically, we generate the HS six times on the same set of 3000 images from the SS-TS dataset, super resolved by StableSR model.
+Specifically, we generate the HS six times on the same set of 3000 images in the SS-TS dataset (cropped from DIV2K-Val), super-resolved by the StableSR model.
 After that, we calculate the mean HS per image across those runs, denoted by $HS_{mean}$.
 For each run, we plot the score differences between the score for an image in the current run and the mean score for that image across all six runs.
 The results are shown in Fig.~\ref{fig:hs_stats}.
 As we can see, the differences for the HS of each image is minimal across several runs.

+In terms of latency and cost, each set of inputs to GPT-4o consists of the LR, SR, and GT, along with the prompt.
+The cost of processing 3000 examples is $\sim$5 USD and takes $\sim$8 minutes.

+\paragraph{Prompt Robustness} To check the dependence of HS on prompt wording, we generated two alternative prompts by asking GPT to reword the original one.
+We display one of these rewordings in Fig.~\ref{fig:prompt_reword_v2}.
+Operating on the SS-TS, both rewordings obtain a Spearman correlation of 0.66 to the original.
+For reference, humans with the same task description have a \textit{lower} correlation of 0.54 (\ie, average pairwise inter-rater agreement; see \S\ref{sec:correlationan}).

-\section{Additional MLLM-based Metric Statistics}
+\subsection{Additional MLLM-Based Metric Statistics}